Moshe Dayan: Cross-border operations

-In July 1953, whilst on the General staff, Dayan was party to the setting up of Unit 101, which was to specialise in night-time cross-border retaliation raids.
+In July 1953, while on the General staff, Dayan was party to the setting up of Unit 101, which was to specialise in night-time cross-border retaliation raids.
 He was initially opposed to setting up such a group because he argued it would undermine his attempts to prepare the IDF for an offensive war.
 Unit 101's first official operation was to attack, on 28 August 1953, the Bureij Refugee Camp, during which they killed 20 refugees and suffered 2 wounded.

 By October 1953, Dayan was closely involved with 101.
-He was one of the main architects of the attack on Qibya, on the night of 14/15 October 1953, in response to the killing of 3 Israeli civilians in the Yehud attack on 12 October.
+He was one of the main architects of the Qibya massacre, on the night of 14/15 October 1953, in response to the killing of 3 Israeli civilians in the Yehud attack on 12 October.
 The General Staff order stated "temporarily to conquer the village of Qibya – with the aim of blowing up houses and hitting the inhabitants".
 The Central Command Operation Instructions were more specific: "carry out destruction and maximum killings."
 One hundred and thirty IDF soldiers, of whom a third came from Unit 101, carried out the operation.
 They carried 70 kg of explosives, blew up 45 houses, and killed 69 people.
 The commander who led the attack, Ariel Sharon later said that he had "thought the houses were empty".
 The international criticism over the killed civilians led to a change of tactics.
 It was the last large-scale IDF attack on civilian buildings.
 In the future, targets were to be the Arab Legion, the Frontier Police, and the Egyptian or Syrian Armies.
 Dayan merged Unit 101 with the Paratroopers Brigade and assigned its command to Sharon.

 Dayan had a difficult relationship with MoD Lavon.
 There were issues over spending priorities and over Lavon's dealings with senior IDF members behind Dayan's back.
 This ended with Lavon's resignation over who ordered the sabotage operation in Egypt, which led to the trial of a number of Egyptian Jews, two of whom were executed.